eeshawn11/eeshawn11/README.md

 **Skills Demonstrated:**

 - Supervised machine learning with `scikit-learn`, with a variety of regression, classification and ensemble models
+- Natural Language Processing (NLP) techniques with `NLTK`
+- Presentation of findings and recommendations at the end of each project
 - Collaboration and version control with `git`
-- Presentation of findings and recommendations at the end of each project

 ### :surfer: [Capstone - Image Caption Generator](https://github.com/eeshawn11/DSI-Capstone)